jordanlevy001/challenge-kickstarter-analysis/README.md

-# Challenge Kickstarter Analysis with Excel
+# Kickstarter Analysis with Excel

 ## Overview of Project